David Margesson, 1st Viscount Margesson

 Henry David Reginald Margesson, 1st Viscount Margesson, PC (26 July 1890 – 24 December 1965) was a British Conservative politician, most popularly remembered for his tenure as Government Chief Whip in the 1930s.

 His reputation was of a stern disciplinarian who was one of the harshest and most effective whips.
-His sense of the popular mood led him know when to sacrifice unpopular ministers.
+His sense of the popular mood let him know when to sacrifice unpopular ministers.
 He protected the appeasement-supporting government as long as he could.

-However, some argue that there were weaknesses of his system because of the number of high-profile rebellions during his tenure.
+It has been argued that the number of high-profile rebellions during his tenure points to the existence of weaknesses in his system.

 Background and education

 Margesson was the third child and elder son of Sir Mortimer Margesson and Lady Isabel, daughter of Frederick Hobart-Hampden, Lord Hobart, and sister of the 7th Earl of Buckinghamshire.
 He grew up in Worcestershire and was educated at Harrow School and Magdalene College, Cambridge.
 He did not complete his degree, choosing instead to seek his fortune in the United States of America.
-Margesson volunteered at the outbreak of World War I in 1914 and served as an adjutant in the 11th Hussars.
+Margesson volunteered at the outbreak of the First World War in 1914 and served as an adjutant in the 11th Hussars.